-Karl Ravech joined ESPN in May 1993 and serves as primary host of the Emmy Award-winning Baseball Tonight (since 1995) and as a SportsCenter anchor (since 1993) and appears on Monday Night Baseball providing play-by-play.
+Karl Ravech joined ESPN in May 1993 and serves as primary host of the Emmy Award-winning Baseball Tonight (since 1995) a SportsCenter anchor (since 1993) and appears on Monday Night Baseball providing play-by-play.
 He has hosted ESPN’s coverage of the Major League Baseball playoffs and World Series since 1995.
 Ravech also provides commentary for ESPN and ABC coverage of the Little League World Series in Williamsport, Pa. each summer and for ESPN’s coverage for the College World Series in Omaha, Neb. every spring.
 Additionally, he has hosted College Hoops 2Night, ESPN2’s weekly news and highlights show, and anchored ESPN’s college basketball studio wraps operation.
 In the fall of 2000, Ravech followed Tiger Woods’ quest for the Grand Slam while hosting ESPN’s golf coverage at Pebble Beach, St. Andrews and Valhalla.

 In November of 1998, Ravech was playing a pickup game of basketball with friends from ESPN when he noticed a sharp pain in his chest.
 After taking an extended break, the pain hadn’t subsided.
 Colleague Bill Pidto drove Karl to the local hospital where Karl’s wife worked.
 After receiving medical attention, the doctor informed Karl he had experienced a heart attack at the age of 33.